kexiZeroing/kexiZeroing.github.io/src/posts/link-collection.md

 A lightweight image and video gallery plugin: https://www.lightgalleryjs.com

 Split an element by words, characters, children and more: https://splitting.js.org

-Generate regular expressions that match a set of strings: https://github.com/devongovett/regexgen

 A polyfill of scroll-driven animations: https://github.com/flackr/scroll-timeline